A Few Words from the Author

 During my time in the field of animation, I spent many hours learning exactly how Disney went about telling a story.
 I was able to watch film stories grow and refine as the process of completing the film went along.
-Soon I started writing and developing my own ideas and stories and Isaiah Tiller is one of the many ideas to come out of my time at Disney.
+Soon I started writing and developing my own ideas and Isaiah Tiller is one of the many ideas which sprung from my time at Disney.

 The concept for Isaiah Tiller started when I was gaming some Call of Cthulhu with a local group I used to play with years ago.
 I wanted to play a character which stood up for what I believed in, even if it was just a game world.
-I created an ex-pastor that went around destroying evil.
+I created an ex-pastor who went around destroying evil.
 The game character ended up dying in one session, but I enjoyed the idea so much I resurrected the character in one of my first short stories.
-I have spent the last fifteen plus years refining the idea.
-If I was to describe the essence of Isaiah and what one can expect when reading his adventures, it would be this: one part faith, one part action, and one part classics monsters with a modern twist.
+If I was to describe the essence of Isaiah and what one can expect when reading his adventures, it would be this: one part faith, one part action, and one part classics film monsters with a modern day twist.